You wake up on a Saturday morning, notice an unexpected wet patch on your duvet, and realize your dog peed on your bed—it wasn’t just a bad dream.

 For loud noises – thunderstorms, fireworks:

-- Safe space: Designate a quiet, windowless space filled with familiar items — their bed, a blanket, a worn piece of your clothing
+- Safe space: Designate a quiet, windowless space filled with familiar items, such as their bed, their favorite blanket, or a worn piece of your clothing.

 For separation anxiety:

-- Interactive toys: Leave puzzle toys or food dispensers to keep your dog mentally occupied during absences.
+- Interactive toys: Leave puzzle toys or food dispensers to keep your dog mentally occupied while you are away.

 - Calming supplements: Discuss calming supplements or anxiety medication with your vet if the anxiety is severe.